Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

+ODE-guided Generative Models~\cite{lipman2022flow,lipman2024flow} deterministically transport a simple base distribution to a complex target distribution.
+This transformation is achieved by learning a time-dependent velocity field $v_\theta(x,t)$ that governs the continuous evolution of data points via an ODE:

+Under this deterministic flow, probability density evolution follows the Liouville equation.
+Flow Matching~\cite{lipman2022flow} introduces a simulation-free objective to overcome the expensive ODE simulations traditionally required to track this density.
+It constructs a target velocity field via conditional path interpolation and trains $v_\theta$ to regress it directly, thereby completely bypassing explicit density computation and enabling scalable high-dimensional training.

-Despite its effectiveness, the standard formulation of flow matching remains limited in scope, being primarily defined for continuous Euclidean spaces~\cite{chen2023flow} and linear interpolation trajectories~\cite{liu2023flow,albergo2023building}.
-To address these constraints, subsequent research has focused on two major directions: generalizing flow matching to discrete domains~\cite{campbell2022continuous,gat2024discrete}, graph-structured data~\cite{hou2024improving}, and manifold-valued spaces~\cite{10.5555/3737916.3742207,chen2023flow}; and developing more efficient transport paths~\cite{liu2022rectified,liu2023flow}, such as direct one-step generation~\cite{geng2025mean}, to further enhance sampling efficiency and generative performance.
+Standard flow matching is restricted to continuous Euclidean spaces~\cite{chen2023flow} and linear trajectories~\cite{liu2023flow,albergo2023building}.
+To overcome these limitations, subsequent research advances along two primary directions: extending the framework to non-Euclidean topologies, such as discrete domains~\cite{campbell2022continuous,gat2024discrete}, graphs~\cite{hou2024improving}, and manifolds~\cite{10.5555/3737916.3742207,chen2023flow}, and optimizing transport paths~\cite{liu2022rectified,liu2023flow} to accelerate sampling, ultimately enabling one-step generation~\cite{geng2026mean}.

-\textbf{a) Generalized Flow Matching}: A series of generalized flow matching approaches have emerged, each systematically extending the framework toward broader classes of data and structural priors.
+\textbf{Generalized Flow Matching}: A series of generalized flow matching approaches have emerged, each systematically extending the framework toward broader classes of data and structural priors.
 Notable examples include:

-\textbf{Conditional Flow Matching (CFM)}~\cite{lipman2022flow} is a method that learns a velocity field \(v_\theta(x, t, y)\), which is conditioned on an auxiliary variable \(y\), allowing for controllable generation.
-The system is governed by the DEs:
+\begin{itemize} \item \textbf{ Conditional Flow Matching (CFM)}~\cite{lipman2022flow} is a method that learns a velocity field \(v_\theta(x, t, y)\), which is conditioned on an auxiliary variable \(y\), allowing for controllable generation.
+The system is governed by the following ODE:

 which facilitates the direct generation of samples with specified attributes to ensure alignment with conditioning information.
 This capability is particularly beneficial for tasks such as class-conditional image synthesis.